EDWARD JOHN (TIM) SEIBERT, FAIA (1927-2018)

 1953 - The Phil Hiss Studio, 1310 Westway Drive, Lido Shores, Sarasota FL.
 Seibert drafted the plans for the Lido Shores developer.

 1955 - The DeVries-Craig House, 175 Morningside Drive, Lido Shores, Sarasota FL.
 Sold in 1958 to Walter Craig, who commissioned Seibert to add the new, high-ceiling living room.
 This addition permitted what was once a modest family room to be used as a dining room.
 The living room addition, along with a pool and pool cage designed by the architect, were completed in the summer of 1959.
 The additional square footage made it possible for the residence to be used as a full-time residence by the Craig family, who moved to Sarasota from New York with their young daughter.
 After Mr. Craig's death in 1972, Mrs. Craig continued to live in the house until her death in 1990, at which time her daughter returned to live in the house.
 The younger Ms. Craig modified the kitchens and two of the bathrooms in 1990 and replaced the pool cage with an all metal facsimile of the original design in 1991.
 On and off market since 1999.
+Sold to Howard Rooks.
 Renovated in 2005 by architect Guy Peterson, which added a tall addition that kept with the look of the original.
+Carlisle and Company was the builder for the renovation and addition.
 Sold in 2012 and 2015.
 Sold in 2017 to Jonathan Cook.

 1956 - The T. C. Stansbury House, #6, Sarasota FL.
 Status unknown.